 How Often Should You Clean a Pool Pump Impeller

-You only need to clean your pool pump impeller when you notice an issue with the pool’s pump or filter pressure.
+You only need to clean your pool pump impeller when you notice an issue with the pump or filter pressure.
 If you inspect your pump basket weekly, you’ll see when there’s a problem with the impeller.

 Weekly cleaning of the pump basket will keep you from having to do the more involved cleaning of the pool pump impeller.
 To clean your pump basket, you first turn off the pump’s power.
 Remove the pump lid and check the basket.
 You can rinse debris with a garden hose.

-While you’re looking at the pump basket, check it and the lid for cracks or other damage.
+While looking at the pump basket, check it and the lid for cracks or other damage.
 If all looks good, you can put the top back on the basket, turn on the pump’s power, and be good to go.

-If you complete this maintenance and find that the pressure is not building up and no water is flowing through the pump lid, you will need to take things a step further and clean the pump impeller.
+If you complete this maintenance and find that the pressure is not building up and no water is flowing through the pump lid, you will need to take things further and clean the pump impeller.

 Steps to Clean a Pool Pump Impeller